robodev-r2d2/rag-template/README.md

 For further information, please consult the [Infrastructure README](./infrastructure/README.md).

+### Keycloak and external IdPs

+- **Broker Keycloak to other IdPs (recommended)**: Configure external IdPs (OIDC/SAML/social) in Keycloak, map or hardcode `tenant_id` onto the federated user, and keep the `tenant-id` client scope attached.
+Keycloak still issues the final token (with `tenant_id`) that the services accept.
+- **Replace Keycloak (not recommended)**: Possible only if your IdP issues OIDC JWTs with `tenant_id`, exposes JWKS in the expected path, and supports a client-credential flow to replace `KeycloakOpenID.token(...)`.
+This requires code/config changes; brokering is simpler.

+See `docs/Keycloak.md` for step-by-step setup and brokering details.

 #### 1.1.7 Libs

 Contains the API libraries that are used to construct the backend services in this repository.
 This includes core RAG functionality, admin APIs, and document extraction APIs.